hplp/ai-hardware-project-proximacentauri/Milestone1.md

 ## Model Identification:
 For our approach towards the problem, we have started working with the open source code provided in [1].
+In this paper, YOLOv3 was found to be the most accurate and fastest model for object detection.
+Due to this, we have run the YOLOv3 code for the dataset provided, and converted the model to ONNX format, to be deployed on the hardware.

 ## Dataset:
+We have chosen two datasets:
+1. An augmented dataset created and provided through the research detailed in [1].
+2. A dataset forpothole detection from Roboflow, formatted for YOLOv3.

 ## Initial Training of Model: